If you were tuned in to Channel 7 or Prime over the weekend, you might have seen a familiar face.

 Dr Kia Pajouhesh: It’s incredible.
 That boardroom table was constructed on site back in 1932 and the glass was shipped across the ocean from Europe into Australia.
 And the glass was obviously too big to be brought in through the normal channels of the building, and was put through the ceiling before the building was complete.

-Presenter – Rhys Uhlich: Now speaking to you, I feel like I’m speaking to an historian but your actually in dentistry – what a unique thing to have in this building.
+Presenter – Rhys Uhlich: Now speaking to you, I feel like I’m speaking to an historian but you’re actually in dentistry – what a unique thing to have in this building.

 Dr Kia Pajouhesh: Well, it’s funny you say that because dentists, in their own little ways are tiny little architects working on individual teeth.